 Chaplaincy service

-The Trust chaplains provide for the religious, spiritual and pastoral needs of patients, carers and staff throughout the whole Trust.
+Our chaplains provide religious, spiritual and pastoral needs for patients, carers and staff throughout the whole trust.
 Chaplains will not impose their own beliefs on anyone but rather help people through their own questions to come to their own conclusions.
 Chaplains are happy to see anyone who wishes to talk to them, whatever they wish to talk about.

-Religiously the Chaplaincy department is multi-faith and aims to provide for religious needs whatever a person’s faith.
-We can pray with people, bring communion and hear confessions.
-We also have prayer mats, Korans and can point you in the direction of Makkah and have materials of all the major world faiths.
-We also have links with faith leaders from all communities and can put you in touch with leaders of churches, mosques, temples.
+They have materials of all the major world faiths, prayer mats, Korans and can point you in the direction of Makkah.
+They also have links with faith leaders from all communities and can put you in touch with leaders of churches, mosques and temples.

 Access to information about you